Introduction

 - The STFC Cloud Azimuth platform is still in development, therefore data loss could occur, and it is recommended that no data be stored on there that you do not wish to lose.

-- Updates/patches of the platform may come at short notice, but we endeavour to give 1 weeks notice.
+- Updates/patches of the platform may come at short notice, but we endeavour to inform users one week in advance whenever possible.

-- Support for Azimuth related issues is only offered during regular working hours, with no out of hours support currently being offered.
+- Support for Azimuth-related issues is only offered during regular working hours, out-of-hours support is not currently being provided.

-- For any issues for feedback please contact us via STFC Cloud Support: cloud-support@stfc.ac.uk
+- For any issues or for feedback please contact us via STFC Cloud Support: cloud-support@stfc.ac.uk

 Getting Started